cdaekim/Stock-Analysis/README.md

 Where mR is the monthly rate of return;

 C1 is the current month's closing price;

 C0 is the last month's closing price; and,

 D is the dividend price.

-For the calculation of the return on treasury bills as the risk free rate of return, I used the 4 Week Discount Rate.The equation of the return on the treasury bills is as followed:
+For the calculation of the return on treasury bills as the risk free rate of return, I used the 4 Week Discount Rate.
+The equation of the return on the treasury bills is as followed:

 RoR = I/P/100